UAAP Season 49 men's basketball tournament: Finals

 After 47 years of frustration, the State University, which is more famous for producing personalities from the various spectrum of the society, finally made a name for itself in the field of varsity basketball.

-After five years of bench bitterness, Lipa, the new miracle man of amateur caging, realized an elusive dream which had slipped from his hand twice in the last five years.
+After five years of bench bitterness, Lipa, the new miracle man of amateur caging, realized a dream which had slipped from his hand twice in the last five years.

-The dying seconds of the winner-take-all UP-University of the East clash seemed a lifetime for Lipa, the players and the throngs of pro-Maroons crowd.
-The UP lead was already insurmountable, yet in everyone's mind was the wounds of the 1983 championship to Far Eastern University.
+In the final seconds of the game between UP and University of the East, UP held a lead.
+The game occurred following the 1983 championship against Far Eastern University.

 The fans were kept at the edge of their seats by the last ditch, desperate fullcourt press by the dethroned Warriors, proud owners of 18 UAAP titles.
 A pocket of UP supporters at the gallery were undecided whether to unfurl the championship streamer or not.
 The Maroons were leading FEU in 1983, only to lose by a slim margin.
 Finally, the final horn blared and all frustrations were erased.